Real-World Light Field Image Super-Resolution via Degradation Modulation: Experiments

-As the core component of our LF-DAnet, DA-Conv can adapt image features to the given degradation and thus enhances the capability to handle different degradations.
-As shown in Table~\ref{tab:ablation}, without using DA-Conv, Model 2 suffers from a 1.61 dB decrease in average PSNR as compared to LF-DAnet.
-This is because, different degradations have different spatial characteristics (as analyzed in Section~\ref{sec:DA-Block}) and cannot be well handled via fixed convolution kernels.
-In contrast, our DA-Conv dynamically generates convolutional kernels conditioned on the input degradation to adaptively recover the degraded image features, and thus achieves higher PSNR values on a wide range of synthetic degradations.
-Moreover, we visualize the kernels of our DA-Convs with different input blur and noise levels.
-As shown in Fig.~\ref{fig:visual-kernel}, all the four DA-Convs learn different kernel patterns for different input degradations, and the kernel intensity also varies at different network stages.
-The above quantitative and visualization results demonstrate the effectiveness of our DA-Conv.
+As the core component of our LF-DMnet, DM-Conv can adapt image features to the given degradation and thus enhances the capability to handle different degradation.
+As shown in Table~\ref{tab:ablation}, without using DM-Conv, Model 2 suffers from a 1.61 dB decrease in average PSNR as compared to LF-DMnet.
+This is because, different degradation have different spatial characteristics (as analyzed in Section~\ref{sec:DM-Block}) and cannot be well handled via fixed convolution kernels.
+In contrast, our DM-Conv dynamically generates convolutional kernels conditioned on the input degradation to recover the degraded image features, and thus achieves higher PSNR values on a wide range of synthetic degradation.
+Moreover, we visualize the kernels of our DM-Convs (averaged along the channel dimension) with different input blur and noise levels.
+As shown in Fig.~\ref{fig:visual-kernel}, all the four DM-Convs learn different kernel patterns for different input degradation, and the kernel intensity also varies at different network stages.
+The above quantitative and visualization results demonstrate the effectiveness of our DM-Conv.